named-data/ndn-cpp/android-native/INSTALL-android.md

     cp app/src/ndn-cpp/android-native/Android.mk app
     cp app/src/ndn-cpp/android-native/Application.mk app

+The APP_PLATFORM in Application.mk should match _ANDROID_API in setenv-android.sh .

 (This uses SQLite by default.
 To omit SQLite, edit ndn-cpp-config.h to remove the line `#define NDN_CPP_HAVE_SQLITE3` and edit Android.mk to remove sqlite3 from the line